ibm-cloud-docs/codeengine/configmap-secret.md

 ### Referencing secrets with the CLI
 {: #secret-ref-cli}

-To use secrets with apps and jobs, you can set environment variables that fully reference an existing secret or reference individual key-value pairs in an existing secret with the CLI.
+To use secrets with apps and jobs, you can set environment variables that fully reference a secret or reference individual keys in a secret with the CLI.
 {: shortdesc}

 Before you can reference a secret, it must exist.
 See [create a secret](/docs/codeengine?topic=codeengine-configmap-secret#secret-create-cli).